EdgarSpickerman/TreehouseStudentWork/Courses/JavaScript Loops, Arrays, Objects/readme.txt

 		[] with a ;
-		arr.push() adds to the end of the array arr.unshift() adds to the begining of the array arr.pop() removes from the end
-		arr.shift() removes from the begining
+		arr.push() adds to the end of the array arr.unshift() adds to the begining of the array arr.pop() removes from the end and returns the item arr.shift() removes from the begining and returns arr.length